Are you looking for the best Paraguay tourist attractions?

 Like much of Paraguay, there’s a little barrier or thought towards tourists.
 Stay safe around the edges of the water, and you’ll have tremendous fun seeing an absolutely amazing location.

 La Santisima Trinidad de Parana

 One of the most interesting places in Paraguay.
-Otherwise known as the Most Holy Trinity of Parana, this is a former Jesuit reduction that still stands today.
+Known as the Most Holy Trinity of Parana, this is a former Jesuit reduction that still stands.